 If you are tired of working or have hit a creative block, go fold laundry or do the dishes.
 Some of the best ideas come when I am washing the dishes.
 For me, the muse appears when I am at the kitchen sink, and when I sit down to write.
 In this regard, I always have a podcast playing to encourage the inspiration, soak in wisdom at my most attentive time and feel rejuvenated while doing the dishes.

 Podcasts also help me look forward to doing the dishes when I’d much rather be doing something else.
 When I associate doing the dishes with self-learning, I always look forward to it.
+Podcasts are my inspiration when it comes to doing the dishes.

 Take A Long Walk